dailystory/docs/articles/changelog/2020/june.md

 * change popup radio button behavior in layout selection
 * clean up popup CSS
 * remove style on layout preview
+* Calculate validation hash on domain and path only

 ## June 10, 2020
 * initial check in for anniversary filter in search